Home Page › Forums › Misophonia Forum › Kit Kat commercials

-This topic contains 3 replies, has 1 voice, and was last updated by Clay 1 month, 1 week ago.
+- This topic has 3 replies, 1 voice, and was last updated 4 years, 6 months ago by Clay.

 Reading these other posts, I feel like I can be open.
 I have told people about the blind rage I feel when I can hear someone chewing loudly and like many of you I get people looking at like I’m speaking another language or they dismiss it with a “oh I know what you mean” but they don’t.